Visit Jacksonville's Beginnings at Fort Caroline

-Located in the northeastern corner of Duval County, Timucuan Ecological and Historical Preserve, a 46,000 acre area, protects some of the most environmentally sensitive marsh and waterfront land in the state.
-This is where the Saint Johns River and Nassau River, Jacksonville/Duval County's northern boundary, merge into the Atlantic Ocean.
-It's a treasury preserving a tiny bit of North Florida the way it was when the first settlers stepped ashore.
+I learned so much aobut Jacksonville's beginnings when I visited the preserve where Fort Caroline is located.
+It's in the northeastern corner of Duval County.
+Timucuan Ecological and Historical Preserve is a 46,000 acre area that protects some of the most environmentally sensitive marsh and waterfront ecosystem in the state.
+This is where the Saint Johns and Nassau rivers, Jacksonville/Duval County's northern boundary, merge into the Atlantic Ocean.
+It's a treasury preserving a tiny bit of North Florida as it was when the first settlers stepped ashore.
 Another treasure is there; the preserve encloses some of Florida's earliest history.

 Had the winds of fortune blown differently (literally), Jacksonville would be America's oldest city.
 About a year before Pedro Menendez established St. Augustine, French Huguenots settled here.
 They called their settlement Fort Caroline in honor of the French King Charles IX.